xuanhe95/BlockBuilder/README.md

 - **Using "X" key with the left mouse button**: When ⌨️ the "X" key is pressed, 🖱️ clicking on the block allows for ♻️ updating blocks within a specified range.
 - **Mouse movement**: When 🖱️ the mouse is moved to a position where a block can be generated, a preview of random selectable block will be created.
-- **WASD keys**: The game's camera angle can be adjusted by pressing ⌨️ the "W/A/S/D" keys.
+- **WASD keys**: The 📹 camera angle can be adjusted by pressing ⌨️ the "W/A/S/D" keys.

 ---